tamari92/kf2-tournament/rules.md

 **It is the responsibility of all Captains involved in a given match to schedule and finalize match times with one another and relay these times to the Tournament Staff.**

+For matches in the **Playoffs** phase, Captains will also be required to submit their choices for [3.3.1](#331---map-bans)).
+See that section for more information.

 ### 6.3 - Scheduling Format
 Team Captains shall submit the following to the Tournament Staff when scheduling a match:
 - The **Start Time** AND **Date** for the match, *with time zones*
-- The preferred **Server Region** (e.g. US, EU, AS)
+- The preferred **server** (taken from the official list of tournament servers)

+**Note:** In the event a scheduling conflict arises with another team, the Tournament Directors shall reserve the right to choose a server for the team or even mandate a schedule change (in the worst case scenario only) to assure that everyone can play.

 ### 6.4 - Scheduling Deadline
 The **Scheduling Deadline** refers to the point in time after which teams are no longer able to schedule matches.
 Note that this does not mean the match must be *played* by this deadline, but rather *scheduled*.

 In the **Group Stage**, the Scheduling Deadline is **48 hours** before the end of the round.
 For example, if the round ends on **Jan 6 @ 23:59 EST**, then the latest that a match can be scheduled for that round is on **Jan 4 @ 23:59 EST**, exactly **48 hours** before.

 In the **Playoffs**, the Captains from both teams are required to coordinate a time to play their games and relay this information to the Tournament Staff at least **48 hours** before the agreed-upon match start time.
-The earlier, the better.
+The earlier, the better, as it gives us more time to prepare a team of casters and streamers for each match.

 ### 6.5 - Matches With Multiple Games
 #### 6.5.1 - Intermission